fadam430/game-square/TESTING.md

 * The modal is displayed centrally, with the appropriate Header / Body / Footer.
 * The modal's "close" button functions as intended, and closes the modal.
 * The modal can be dismissed by clicking (desktop) and touching (phone/tablet) out of the modal area.
+* The content is displayed centrally, and that all text is clear and visible.
+* On larger viewport, the table fits comfortably on the page, and does not require unnecessary scrolling.
 * Pressing the escape key closes the modal.
 * The content of the modal fits appropriately.

 ## Viewport Control and Responsive Layout / Design

 The testing for these sections were combined.
-While the implementation of these functions are different, and serve different purposes, the testing process for each section coincided with each other and therefore have been discussed together.
+While the implementation of these functions are different, and serve different purposes, the testing process for each section with each other and therefore have been discussed together.

 * On all pages, the header and footer remains static, and the content in-between (i.e the Viewport Control) is dynamic.